 All commands have a short name to reduce the length of the total input provided to the ssacli tool:

 ### Shortnames: - chassisname = ch - controller = ctrl - logicaldrive = ld - physicaldrive = pd - drivewritecache = dwc - licensekey = lk ### Specify drives: - A range of drives (one to three): 1E:1:1-1E:1:3 - Drives that are unassigned: allunassigned

 To view the status of the controller, disks or volumes you can run all sorts of commands to get information about what is going on in your VMware ESXi server.
 The extensive detail is very useful for troubleshooting and gathering information about the system.

-# Show - Controller Slot 1 Basic configuration ./ssacli ctrl slot=1 show config # Show - Controller Slot 1 Detailed configuration ./ssacli ctrl slot=1 show detail # Show - Controller Slot 1 full configuration ./ssacli ctrl slot=1 show config detail # Show - Controller Slot 1 Status ./ssacli ctrl slot=1 show status # Show - All Controllers Configuration ./ssacli ctrl all show config # Show - Controller slot 1 logical drive 1 status ./ssacli ctrl slot=1 ld 1 show status # Show - Basic Physical Disks status ./ssacli ctrl slot=1 pd all show status # Show - Detailed Physical Disk status ./ssacli ctrl slot=1 pd all show status # Show - Logical Disk status basic ./ssacli ctrl slot=1 ld all show status # Show - Logical Disk status detailed ./ssacli ctrl slot=1 ld all show detail
+# Show - Controller Slot 1 Controller configuration basic ./ssacli ctrl slot=1 show config # Show - Controller Slot 1 Controller configuration detailed ./ssacli ctrl slot=1 show detail # Show - Controller Slot 1 full configuration ./ssacli ctrl slot=1 show config detail # Show - Controller Slot 1 Status ./ssacli ctrl slot=1 show status # Show - All Controllers Configuration ./ssacli ctrl all show config # Show - Controller slot 1 logical drive 1 status ./ssacli ctrl slot=1 ld 1 show status # Show - Physical Disks status basic ./ssacli ctrl slot=1 pd all show status # Show - Physical Disk status detailed ./ssacli ctrl slot=1 pd all show status # Show - Logical Disk status basic ./ssacli ctrl slot=1 ld all show status # Show - Logical Disk status detailed ./ssacli ctrl slot=1 ld all show detail

 HPE SSACLI – Creating